zarf-dev/zarf/examples/software-factory/README.md

 **Deployed using Big Bang Umbrella*

-<span style="color:red; font-size:2em">NOTE: This package is huge.
+<span style="color:red; font-size:2em">This package is huge.
 We recommend not trying to run it on a developer laptop without disabling lots of stuff first.</span>

+> Note: Right now the intention is to show that all of these services can be deployed easily using a single Zarf package.
+They are not configured (yet).
+You can't take this demo and deploy it expecting to have a fully operational software factory at the push of a button, though that is the end goal.
+There's a lot of work to do between what is here now and that end goal, some of which might just not make very much sense in the context of a demo/example.

 ## Prerequisites